rasulkireev/apw/src/content/articles/openbudget-personal-money-audits.md

 - How much did I spend on a specific category, merchant, or project?
 - Are there returns or refunds I still need to track?

-This is why I liked the idea behind OpenBudget.

-The simple pitch is that it connects your bank data to AI tools like Claude or ChatGPT, so instead of exporting CSVs and manually digging through transactions, you can ask questions in plain English.
+That is where OpenBudget fits nicely.
+Instead of exporting CSVs, opening bank statements, and manually digging through transactions, the workflow can become:

-That is the part that feels useful to me.
-I already use AI for code, notes, summaries, research, planning, and random life admin.
-Personal finance should be part of that same workflow too.

-The useful workflow is pretty straightforward:

 1. Run a monthly audit.
 2. Ask what changed compared to last month.